dmbarbour/glas/docs/GlasDesign.md

 Glas is not designed for high performance numeric computing.
 Glas systems should *accelerate* an abstract CPU or GPGPU with access to fixed-width integers, floating point, vectors and SSE, etc. then use that for low-level computations.

 ### Dictionary Operations

+*Aside:* In Glas systems, a 'bitfield' should normally be represented by keys in a dictionary instead of interpreting a number.
+It's more expensive, much more extensible and comprehensible.

 ### List Processing